 The first National CCS Week was held from 28 November to 3 December 2010.
 It covered various CCS-based events around Australia and provided a focus for CCS as an essential part of the global GHG mitigation portfolio.
 The CCS week was a major opportunity for global CCS practitioners to debate, connect and exchange information.

-The second National CCS Week is scheduled for 21–26 October 2012.
-A major event during the week is the CCS Conference from 21 to 23 October, and seeks to raise awareness amongst key influencers and the broader Australian community on the real progress on CCS projects in Australia and around the world.
-The week also coincides with the Carbon Sequestration Leadership Forum (CSLF) annual meeting taking place in the same venue as the Conference.
+The second National CCS Week was held 21–26 October 2012.
+A major event during the week was the CCS Conference, 21–23 October, to raise awareness amongst key influencers and the broader Australian community on the real progress on CCS projects in Australia and around the world.

-For more information about the use of carbon capture and storage in Australia, the research being conducted and the first large-scale storage of CO2, follow the above links or read the Australian Energy Resource Assessment (see Related documents).
+For more information about carbon capture and storage in Australia, the research being conducted and the first large-scale storage of CO2, follow the above links.